Saad-Alaref/PassiveSignalTrader/memory-bank/systemPatterns.md

   The system is split into clear modules (Telegram, LLM, MT5, Decision Logic, Trade Management, State, Config, Logging) with well-defined interfaces, promoting maintainability and testability.

 - **Pipeline Workflow:**
-  Incoming Telegram messages flow through deduplication → LLM analysis → decision logic → trade calculation → pre-checks → execution, with clear logging and error handling at each stage.
+  Incoming Telegram messages flow through early deduplication → LLM analysis → decision logic → trade calculation → pre-checks → execution, with clear logging and error handling at each stage.

 - **Strategy Pattern for Trade Execution:**
   Different execution strategies (single trade, distributed limits, multi-market stop) are encapsulated in interchangeable classes, selected dynamically based on signal type.

 - **Command Pattern for Trade Updates:**
   Trade update actions (modify SL/TP, close, cancel, partial close) are encapsulated as commands, simplifying orchestration and extension.

+---

+## Take Profit (TP) Assignment System [2025-04-13 21:37]

+- **Modular TP Assignment:**
+  The bot uses a configuration-driven TP assignment system (`src/tp_assignment.py`) based on the Strategy pattern.
+  - The `[TPAssignment]` section in `config.ini` controls the TP assignment mode.
+  - **Supported Modes:**
+    - `mode = none`: Assigns no TP (`None`) to any trade.
+Relies on other mechanisms like TSL/BE.
+    - `mode = first_tp_first_trade`: Assigns the first valid TP from the signal to the first trade only.
+Subsequent trades (in multi-trade scenarios) get no TP.
+Single trades get the first TP if available.
+    - `mode = custom_mapping`: Assigns TPs based on a user-defined `mapping` list in the config.
+The list contains 0-based indices of TPs from the signal or the string 'none'.
+Example: `mapping = 0, none, 1` assigns the first signal TP to the first trade, no TP to the second, and the second signal TP to the third trade.
+Indices out of range for the signal's TPs result in no TP (`None`).
+  - **Removed Modes:** `fixed`, `risk-ratio`, `custom` (using `custom_func`).
+  - **Removed Parameters:** `tp_sequence`, `SequenceMapper` logic is no longer used.
+  - The old `[Strategy] tp_execution_strategy` setting is still used by `event_processor.py` to determine an *initial* TP candidate from the signal, but the final TP assigned to the order is determined by the active `[TPAssignment]` mode.

 ---